MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 This section describes how to create and configure a MicroEJ Platform compatible with the FreeRTOS BSP and GCC toolchain.

-#.
-Start MicroEJ SDK on an empty workspace.
-For example, create an
-   empty folder ``workspace`` next to the ``FreeRTOS`` git folder and select it.
-#.
-Keep the default MicroEJ Repository

-A MicroEJ Architecture is a software package that includes the :ref:`MicroEJ Runtime<mjvm_javalanguage>` port to a specific target Instruction Set Architecture (ISA) and C compiler.
+* A MicroEJ Architecture is a software package that includes the :ref:`MicroEJ Runtime<mjvm_javalanguage>` port to a specific target Instruction Set Architecture (ISA) and C compiler.
 It contains a set of libraries, tools and C header files.
 The MicroEJ Architectures are provided by MicroEJ SDK.

-A MicroEJ Platform is a MicroEJ Architecture port for a custom device.
+* A MicroEJ Platform is a port of a MicroEJ Architecture for a custom device.
 It contains the MicroEJ configuration and the BSP (C source files).

 MicroEJ Corp. provides MicroEJ Evaluation Architectures at https://repository.microej.com/architectures/com/microej/architecture/.